 Using highly advanced instruments such as the XPS (X-ray Photoelectron Spectroscopy), FTIR (Fourier Transform Infrared Spectroscopy), Instron, goniometer, and of course, the Surface Analyst, the lab performed various tests to evaluate the surface.
 They then characterize the issue.
 This usually entails identifying contamination or an issue with surface preparation.
 Lastly, they deduce an answer.

 In some instances, Brooke explains, the customer has implemented an instrument in their manufacturing processes.
 All is well until they come across a batch that is out of spec.
 They know there isn’t a problem with the instrument, but that’s it.
 So, their puzzle makes its way to the M&P lab for investigation.
 Specialists in Brighton Science's laboratory investigate and identify the step in the process that needs to be altered and suggest a way in which to make that alteration in order to ensure specifications are met.

 “Another thing we show is feasibility.
 Can we do this?
 The customer wants to see the Surface Analyst on their own product.
 We do that to show it’s possible,” Brooke explains.

 A specific issue involved a composite manufacturer experiencing bonding problems.
 They were using a subjective, destructive method.
-We bonded, cured, and broke the composite, using the manufacturer’s written specifications.
+We bonded, cured, and broke the composite using the manufacturer’s written specifications.
 From there, we identified surface preparation issues and edited the process, and defined the necessary contact angle parameters to ensure the proper surface cleanliness was reached after every surface treatment.
-We showed then, that the Surface Analyst can be used on their surface and we gave them an analytical method to assess their surface with confidence.
+We showed them that the Surface Analyst could be used on their surface, and we gave them an analytical method to assess their surface with confidence.

 Elizabeth reiterates, “We are verifying the Surface Analyst’s ability.”